Population of tetraneutron continuum in reactions of $^{8}$He on deuterium

 In this work we demonstrate that an evidence for the low-energy structures, analogous to the observations of \cite{Kisamori:2016,Duer:2022}, can be found in the other reactions with the $^{8}$He beam.
-As for the theoretical discussion, we revisit the $^{4}$n population from $^{8}$He in simple approach \cite{Grigorenko:2004} introducing important technical improvements.
+As for the theoretical discussion, we revisit the $^{4}$n population from $^{8}$He in simple reaction approach of Ref.\ \cite{Grigorenko:2004} (sudden removal approximation) introducing, however, important technical improvements.
 We generally confirm the results of \cite{Grigorenko:2004}, but provide an additional insight into the reaction mechanism, connected with specific correlations in the $^{8}$He WF.
 Possible reasons for disagreement with the results of \cite{Lazauskas:2023} are analyzed.

 The system of units $\hbar=c=1$ is used in this work.